United Nations Parliamentary Assembly: 1990s-2000s

 In April 2007, international NGOs launched the International Campaign for a United Nations Parliamentary Assembly, the principal current movement for the establishment of a UNPA.
 Its secretariat is led by Democracy Without Borders.
-Over 150 civil society groups and nearly 1,500 parliamentarians from all over the world are taking part in the Campaign.
+Over 150 civil society groups and nearly 1,500 parliamentarians are part of the Campaign.
 As of June 2017, thousands of signatories from over 150 countries have endorsed CUNPA's appeal, including parliamentarians, civil society leaders, leading academics, and others such as former UN Secretary-General Boutros Boutros-Ghali, former President of the Pan-African Parliament Gertrude Mongella, actress Emma Thompson, author Sir Arthur C. Clarke, and former NASA astronaut Edgar Mitchell.

 On 25 September 2007, the statement by H.E.
 Mr. José Sócrates, Prime Minister of Portugal, on behalf of the European Union, at the United Nations 62nd Session of the General Assembly, General Debate, stated, "We remain committed to the reform of its main bodies in order to enhance the Organization's representativity, transparency and effectiveness."
 On 24 October 2007, the Pan African Parliament unanimously adopted a resolution calling for the establishment of a Parliamentary Assembly at the United Nations, noting, "in contrast to regional international bodies such as the African Union, the European Union, the Council of Europe, or Mercosur, the United Nations and its specialized organizations is one of the last international fora lacking an integrated and institutionalized Parliamentary Assembly."
 So far, four international conferences of CUNPA have taken place.

-One of the most influential and well-known pro-UN organizations, UNA-USA has been on both sides of the issue.
+One of the most influential and well-known pro-UN organizations, UNA-USA, has been on both sides of the issue.
 In 2003, UNA-USA's executive director of policy studies, Jeffrey Laurenti, wrote an article, "An Idea Whose Time Has Not Come", arguing that there were important unresolved issues of inclusivity, authority, and efficiency with the UNPA.
 UNA's position seemed to reverse in November 2006, when the 38th plenary session of the World Federation of United Nations Associations issued a resolution stating that it "Supports the establishment of a United Nations parliamentary Assembly as a consultative body within the United Nations system as a voice of the citizens; Calls upon the governments of the United Nations member states, parliamentarians and civil society representatives to jointly examine possible steps and options to create a United Nations Parliamentary Assembly."